Learning Remote Sensing Object Detection with Single Point Supervision: Experiments

 In this subsection, we use the pseudo boxes generated by different methods to train a Faster-RCNN detector, and compare the detection performance of our PLUG-Det with existing image-level supervised and single pointly supervised detection methods.
 Moreover, Faster-RCNN with groundtruth box-level supervision is also included to provide upper bound results for reference.

 Table~\ref{tbl_comparisontest} shows the \textit{AP}$_\textit{50}$ values achieved by different detection methods.
 It can be observed that image-level supervised detectors (i.e., WSDDN \cite{bilen2016weakly}, OICR \cite{tang2017multiple}, OICR-FR \cite{tang2017multiple}) achieve very low detection accuracy.
 Compared to those detectors, PSOD methods achieve better detection performance due to the extra coarse position and quantity information introduced by point annotations.
-Specifically, P2BNet-FR achieves an \textit{mAP}$_\textit{50}$ score of 0.156, and can further achieve a 0.029 improvement with a two-stage cascaded optimization pipeline.
-In contrast, our PLUG-Det achieves an \textit{mAP}$_\textit{50}$ score of 0.423, which significantly outperforms P2BNet.
-It is worth noting that Faster-RCNN detector developed under groundtruth box labels can achieve an \textit{mAP}$_\textit{50}$ score of 0.648.
-That is, our PLUG-Det can achieve 65.3\% detection accuracy of box-level supervised Faster-RCNN, but with a 18$\times$ reduction in annotation cost.
+Specifically, P2BNet-FR achieves an \textit{mAP}$_\textit{50}$ score of 0.156, and can further achieve a 0.029 improvement with a two-stage cascaded optimization pipeline. {In contrast, our PLUG-FR achieves an \textit{mAP}$_\textit{50}$ score of 0.423, which significantly outperforms P2BNet-FR.
+The experimental results demonstrate the superiority of our method as compared to the MIL-based methods.
+It is worth noting that Faster-RCNN developed under groundtruth box supervision can achieve an \textit{mAP}$_\textit{50}$ score of 0.648.
+That is, our PLUG-FR can achieve 65.3\% of the performance of box-level supervised Faster-RCNN \cite{FasterRCNN}, but with a 18$\times$ reduction in annotation cost. }

+{Besides, our method can generalize to different downstream detectors.
+We additionally use the one stage detector FCOS \cite{FCOS} and the Transformer based detector Deformable DETR \cite{zhu2020deformable} to validate the generalization capability of our method.
+As shown in Table~\ref{tbl_comparisontest}, PLUG-FCOS and PLUG-Deformable DETR can achieve 0.360 and 0.322 in terms of $\textit{mAP}_\textit{50}$, and are 66.2\% and 55.8\% of the performance of each fully supervised detectors, respectively.
+The consistent performance ratios compared to respective fully supervised detectors demonstrate the generality of our method.}

-Figure~\ref{fig_detvisual2} shows the qualitative results on eight typical scenes achieved by different detection methods.
-It can be observed that our PLUG-Det can achieve better detection performance than other state-of-the-art weakly supervised detectors, especially on challenging scenes.
+Figure~\ref{fig_detvisual2} shows the qualitative results on eight typical scenes achieved by different detection methods. {It can be observed that our PLUG-Det can achieve better detection performance than other state-of-the-art image-level supervised and single pointly supervised detectors, especially on challenging scenes.
+Specifically, image-level supervised detectors (e.g., OICR-FR) may bring false alarms (e.g., Scene C) and miss detection (e.g., Scene F) due to its insufficient supervision.
+Besides, single pointly supervised detector P2BNet-FR has worse scale and aspect ratio adaptability compared with our method.
+For example, the vehicles in Scene A with large aspect ratios cannot be correctly detected by P2BNet-FR, but can be better detected by our method.}